nmondal/cowj/manual/plugins.md

 we may want to read, and if write is necessary we can do that with the underlying connection.
 Mostly, we shall be using read.

+`isValid()` is the method that uses some sort of heuristic to figure out if the `connection()` is actually valid.
+For that, it relies on `staleCheckQuery()` which is exposed as `stale` parameter as shown in the yaml.

+There will be one guaranteed connection per JDBC, on boot.
+Then on, if any jetty thread access the db, a dedicated connection will be opened, and will be reused on the lifetime of the thread.

+Work is underway to clean up the connection when the thread ends.

 ### REDIS